sebastiantoh/tp/docs/DeveloperGuide.md

 ![AddSaleActivityDiagram](images/AddSaleActivityDiagram.png)

+*Fig. 26 - The different outcomes of the program that can occur from the `sale add <args>` Command*

 #### Modelling `Sale`s

 `Sale` is modelled according to the class diagram below.

 ![SaleClassDiagram](images/SaleClassDiagram.png)

+*Fig. 27 - Class diagram used to model sales*

 `Sale` objects are saved within a `UniqueSaleList` stored in `AddressBook`.
 There is a composition relationship between `Sale` and its attributes, as we want the attributes (e.g. `ItemName`, `UnitPrice`) to exist dependently on the `Sale` object it belongs to.